 The key is to make sure your energy and attention are allotted to dealing with things you should be concerned about.

 We all know that a company is like a machine, with each part performing a specific function.
 As the business owner, it is crucial that you understand how people in your team are contributing to the operation of your business.
-By knowing who does what and how they do it, making decisions and delegating tasks won’t be too complicated to carry out.
+By knowing who does what and how he does it, making decisions and delegating tasks won’t be too complicated to carry out.
 This also helps build a foundation of accountability and foster teamwork, because as you understand more the function of each person, so does everyone else.